Backpacking through Europe in 1994

 February • I Get This Idea!

-By the time the bell rang to release me from the prison of that International Tourism Class at 11:00 am, I had convinced myself.
+By the time the bell rang at 11:00 a.m. and released me from the prison of that International Tourism class, I had fully convinced myself.

 I WAS GOING TO GO BACKPACKING THROUGH EUROPE IN THE FALL!

-The first thing I needed to do, besides buy a backpack and a sleeping bag, was to make business cards of course.
-I already envisioned myself as an International Freelance Photographer, conquering Europe, meeting and photographing supermodels!
+The first thing I needed to do — besides buy a backpack and a sleeping bag — was make business cards, of course.
+I already envisioned myself as an International Freelance Photographer, conquering Europe and photographing supermodels!

-Once I got my business cards made, I needed to get a map.
+Once I had my business cards printed, declaring myself an “International Freelance Photographer,” the next thing I needed was a map.

 “Sweet!”
 I thought as I looked through all the countries waiting for me.
 “This is going to be a blast!”